Sensitivity of spectral lines to granulation: The Sun: Profiles from pixels in spaxels

 The complexity of line profiles resulting from granulation is illustrated in \fref{fig:pixelsinspaxel}.
 Variations in line shapes, strengths and continuum intensities from one spatial pixel to the next are clearly visible.
 Line profiles shown in panel (a) originate from a spaxel which is fully covered by bright granular pixels (see \fref{fig:approach}) which are at a higher temperature compared to the intergranules and hence the continuum intensities are higher.
 The steep temperature gradients within granule make the line profiles deep (strong).
 Variations in the line profiles are small due to plasma properties being very similar across all pixels, resulting in the mean spaxel profile which is very similar to the constituent pixel profiles.

 The line profiles shown in \fref{fig:pixelsinspaxel}b originate from a spaxel having a mix of a magnetic bright point (a consequence of SSD) and dark intergranular lanes.
 As a consequence of non-thermal heating, the magnetic bright point is brighter than typical granules and hence the line profiles from magnetic bright point pixels lie above the level of granular profiles in \fref{fig:pixelsinspaxel}a.
 Line profiles from pixels which fall in dark intergranular lanes show lower continuum and line intensities as expected.
 The temperature gradients within intergranular lanes, where also the magnetic bright point forms, are not steep and hence the line profiles are shallow relative to those from granules.
-The mean spaxel profile is clearly different from the individual profiles comprising it but distortions due to granulation pattern are still retained.
+The mean spaxel profile is clearly different from the individual profiles comprising it but the line still displays a residual distortion due to the mix of temperatures and velocities produced by granulation.

-In \fref{fig:pixelsinspaxel}c are line profiles from a spaxel that covers the edge of a granule (which is darker than a granule center) and a dark intergranular lane.
-Here, the plasma rising at the edge of the granule interacts with the plasma falling back along intergranular lanes and can lead to shocks.
+\fref{fig:pixelsinspaxel}c depicts line profiles from a spaxel that covers the edge of a granule (which in this case is darker than the granule center plotted in \fref{fig:pixelsinspaxel}a) and a dark intergranular lane.
+Here, the plasma rising at the edge of the granule interacts with the plasma falling back along intergranular lanes and can lead to shocks \citep{Cattaneoetal1990,Solankietal1996}.
 These interactions give rise to line profiles with shapes which are more complex than in \fref{fig:pixelsinspaxel}a.
 Smaller temperatures and temperature gradients in these spatial pixels give rise to shallow profiles and reduced continuum intensities as discussed before.
 Though the mean spaxel profile appears different, line distortions are clearly visible.

-This demonstrates that a group of spaxels which resolve a few dozen granules, capture intricate line shape changes reasonably well, without averaging out granulation.
+This demonstrates that a group of spaxels which resolve a few dozen granules, capture intricate line shape changes due to granulation reasonably well, while averaging out the more extreme line profiles.